MaciekNalepa/analyst/README.md

 # Analyst-portfolio
 **Business Analysis Portfolio – BPMN and UML Modeling**

 This project demonstrates business process modeling skills using BPMN 2.0 notation in a real-world sports competition scenario.
 The model describes the complete start procedure of a diver during a national diving competition — from the moment the athlete receives information about the scheduled dive to the assignment of judges’ scores.

--Project Goal
+##Project Goal

 The purpose of this project is: to demonstrate BPMN 2.0 modeling skills, including process structure, decision logic, and exception handling to develop an understanding of how a real-world operational process works in practice to provide a foundation for future system design work, where the business process is translated into system architecture (UML-based analysis and design)

 Process Description

 The process begins when the athlete receives information about the scheduled dive.
 Before the dive can be performed, the announced dive data must be verified.
 If any inconsistencies are detected, a correction request is issued, and the athlete may either provide corrected information or withdraw from the attempt.
 Once the announcement is accepted, the athlete takes the starting position and waits for the chief judge’s signal.
 After receiving the signal, the dive is executed and then validated according to competition rules.
 Depending on the outcome of the validation, the dive is either scored by the judges or assigned a score of zero in the case of an invalid attempt.

 Key BPMN Elements

 Exclusive Gateways (XOR)
 Message Events
 Intermediate Events